nicolaszimmer/corodva-plugin-widget-center/README.md

 * If your widget is based on [`IntentConfiguration`](https://developer.apple.com/documentation/widgetkit/intentconfiguration), the `configuration` property provides the custom intent containing the user-customized values for each individual widget.

-The return values are only concenated into a string at the moment in this version of the plugin.
+The return values are only concenated into a string in this version of the plugin.

 ```
 WidgetCenter.getCurrentConfigurations(s=>console.log('Success:',s),e=>console.log('Error:',e))